0%

 Category: ( C )

-16. What will be the output of this code?
+20. What is the output of this code?

 #include